mikblack/GENE360-PopDiv/GENE360-popDiv.md

 in your code and the output generated, along with your answers to the questions below.

-1. Select one of the nine SNPs from the first data set and investigate its variation (in terms of genotype frequencies) across the populations of the 1000 Genomes Project.
+1. Select one of the seven SNPs from the first data set and investigate its variation (in terms of genotype frequencies) across the populations of the 1000 Genomes Project.
 Briefly overview the support for this SNP being a modifier of disease risk, and try to